Email Marketing for Nonprofits

 Have you dreamed of making history?
 Of course, we all have.
 And now we have a chance to be a part of your community's day of giving - an opportunity to unite our community around causes in which we truly believe and help nonprofit organizations connect to the larger community.

 Get ready to give!
-On May 4th, starting at 12:00AM midnight, visit http://givegab.com and make a donation to us and/or to any of the great participating nonprofit organizations in our state.
-You will have 24 hours to make your donation, and all giving will end at 11:59pm on May 4th.
+On March 28th, starting at 12AM on March 28, visit https://www.thebiggivesa.org/ and make a donation to us and/or to any of the great participating nonprofit organizations in your community.
+You will have 24 hours to make your donation, and all giving will end at 11:59PM on March 28.

 Questions?
 If you have any questions or would like more information, let us know.
 [Add your contact information].
 Thank you in advance for your generosity to our organization!